Many Staffers In Pence's Office Have Spoken To Jan. 6 Committee. Will The Former VP?

 The ‘Republican Rebuttal’

-The insurrection has apparently gone from horrific attack on our seat of government to standard issue State of the Union — it requires a rebuttal.
+For some Republicans, the insurrection has apparently gone from horrific attack on our seat of government to standard issue State of the Union-like political event — it requires a rebuttal.
 Trump scrapped plans to deliver one after allies reportedly told him to maybe not draw attention to the lowest point in his presidency, and that it likely wouldn’t attract the wall-to-wall news coverage he craves.
 So American heroes Reps.
 Matt Gaetz (R-FL) and Marjorie Taylor Greene (R-GA) stepped up.

 - The two will “expose the truth” of what happened on Jan.
 6 at a 2:15 p.m. press conference from one of the House office buildings.